NEYXHQ/Evaluation-Hub/privacy/README.md

-# Blockchain and Privacy: Summaries of Key Insights
+# Blockchain and Privacy - Key points of documents in this folder

 ## Document 1: Privacy-Protecting Regulatory Solutions Using Zero-Knowledge Proofs